Getting Customers Through The SaaS Marketing Funnel:

 1. Awareness to Consideration:

-When thinking about the awareness stage we need to consider that not all prospects will completely understand the problem that your product solves and some will be more sophisticated than others in respect of using technology.
+When thinking about the awareness stage we need to consider that not all prospects will completely understand the problem that your product solves.
+S will be more sophisticated than others in respect of using technology.
 Indeed, the most important input into your growth strategy is data and insights about your prospects.

 That’s why our first strategy involves segmenting prospects into different groups.
 This allows us to personalise the user experience and so improve the relevancy of content which should increase conversions.

-We can segment users by factors such as how tech savvy they are or there level of understanding of the problem we are trying to resolve.
-It’s possible to identify how knowledgeable a prospect is by tracking the content they read or download and using events in our web analytics to create custom segments for automated re-marketing.
+We can segment users by factors such as how tech savvy they are or the level of understanding of the problem we are trying to resolve.
+It’s possible to identify how knowledgeable a prospect is by tracking the content they read or download.
+Using events in our web analytics to create custom segments for automated re-marketing.

-Web analytics and other forms of insight will improve your knowledge of prospects and can allow us to build several buyer personas to further enhance our marketing.
-Buyer personas should be based around their needs, pain points and how prospects use your product to solve these issues, as well as their desired outcomes from using your SaaS product.
+Web analytics and other forms of insight will improve your knowledge of prospects.
+It can allow us to build several buyer personas to further enhance our marketing.
+Buyer personas should be based around their needs, pain points and how prospects use your product to solve these issues.
+As well as their desired outcomes from using your SaaS product.

 You can now use buyer personas to improve awareness of their need or the problem which your SaaS product seeks to resolve.
 Personas allow you achieve this by better targeting of content that matches their specific needs and where they are in the SaaS marketing funnel.
 The critical factor here is that you serve prospects high quality content that accurately answers their questions and pushes them down the funnel towards product consideration.

 Automation for scale: